FreshKernel/kraft-sync/CONTRIBUTING.md

    Use pull requests and code reviews to discuss proposed changes and improvements.
 6. **Versioning and Releases**:

-   Try to follow semantic versioning for releases (https://semver.org/) when possible.
+   The project uses standard practices for versioning and releases:
+    - **Versioning**: [Semantic Versioning](https://semver.org/) which use `MAJOR.MINOR.PATCH` format to indicate changes.
+    - **Commit messages**: [Conventional Commits](https://www.conventionalcommits.org/) for clear and consistent commit messages.
+    - **Pull Request Titles**: [PR title using conventional commits](https://flank.github.io/flank/pr_titles/) style for clarity and consistency.
+    - **Changelog**: [Keep a Changelog](https://keepachangelog.com/) to document release notes and changes.

    Clearly document release notes and changes for each version.

-   For now, we might introduce breaking changes in non-major versions. guide in each release info
+   We might introduce breaking changes even in non-major versions.
+We plan to avoid doing this someday.
 7. **Consistency**:

    Adhere to a consistent coding style throughout the project to improve readability and maintainability